Matrix method stability and robustness of compact schemes for parabolic PDEs: Introduction

 \section{Introduction}

-The convection–diffusion equation is ubiquitous in several phenomenons, for example, option pricing problems in stock market \cite{BlaS73, Wilm05}, computational fluid dynamics \cite{roach1976computational, spalding1972novel}, and in various other physical systems \cite{isenberg1973heat, parlange1980water, fattah1985dispersion, chatwin1985mathematical}.
-The analytical solution of the convection-diffusion equations is only obtained in a few cases and it is not available in general.
-Therefore, rich theory of numerical methods is essential to solve such problems efficiently and acurately.
-In literature, various numerical methods have been developed for solving convection-diffusion equation \cite{AchP05, Can98, MKAW20}.
-Second order accurate finite difference method (FDM) is one of the most popular established numerical approach because of its effortless implementation and desirable stability properties \cite{Tho95, TRan00, Jcstrik04}.
-Here, the stability of an FDM implies that the errors made at one time step do not magnify as the computations are carried forward in time.
-In fact, high-order accurate FDM can be developed by increasing the number of grid points in computational stencil.
-However the implementation of boundary conditions becomes tedious in those cases.
+The convection–diffusion equation is ubiquitous in several phenomena, for example, option pricing problems in stock market \cite{BlaS73}, computational fluid dynamics \cite{roach1976computational}, and in various other physical systems \cite{isenberg1973heat, fattah1985dispersion}.
+The analytical solution of the convection-diffusion equations is only obtained in a few cases, and it is not available in general.
+Therefore, a rich theory of numerical methods is essential to solve such problems efficiently and accurately.
+In literature, various numerical methods, for example finite difference method (FDM), finite element methods, spectral methods, wavelet based method etc., have been developed for solving convection-diffusion equation \cite{AchP05, Can98, MKAW20}.
+In fact, high-order accurate FDM can be developed by increasing the number of grid points in a computational stencil.
+However, the implementation of boundary conditions becomes tedious in those cases.
 Moreover, the corresponding coefficient matrices in fully discrete problem have more non-zero entries.
-Further, stability condition may become more restrictive.
-Therefore, high-order accurate FDMs have been developed using smaller (compact) stencils where the non-zero entries of coefficient matrix are cumbersome but tractable.
-Such high-order accurate FDMs, as studied in \cite{Rigal94, Spotz95, Vivek09}, are commonly known as compact schemes.
-Due to the above mentioned parsimony and high-order accuracy of compact scheme as compared to FDM, the former is even more crucial for solving multi-dimensional PDEs \cite{KPMTJC20, GoGG11}.
+Therefore, high-order accurate FDMs were developed using compact stencils, which utilizes the same number of grid points and provides better rate of convergence.
+These are known as a compact schemes and has also been applied to solve convection-diffusion equations \cite{Spotz01, KPMA17}.
+In these schemes, the non-zero entries of the coefficient matrix are cumbersome but tractable.
+The stability analysis of numerical schemes is pervasive in the numerical solution of PDEs, and it has been discussed in great detail by various authors \cite{sousa2001finite, Tref96}.
+Various approaches have been used in the literature to investigate the stability of finite difference schemes.
+A few of them are: (i) von Neumann approach, (ii) matrix method, (iii) energy method, (iv) normal mode analysis etc. The von-Neumann approach is suitable for pure initial value problems and problems with periodic boundary conditions.
+The matrix method, which is applicable for the boundary value problems and also for problems with variable coefficients, involves the estimation of eigenvalues of the amplification matrix.
+The energy method often leads to the sufficient conditions for stability, however it is often tedious to obtain the bounds in $l^2$ norm.
+The application of normal mode theory emerges as yet another valuable tool, offering an alternative perspective for assessing the stability of numerical schemes.
+As mentioned above, the matrix method seems to apply to the larger class of problems as compared to von-Neumann approach.